apache/pulsar/site2/website/versioned_docs/version-2.10.x/concepts-messaging.md

 ## System topic

 System topic is a predefined topic for internal use within Pulsar.
-It can be either persistent or non-persistent topic.
+It can be either a persistent or non-persistent topic.

 System topics serve to implement certain features and eliminate dependencies on third-party components, such as transactions, heartbeat detections, topic-level policies, and resource group services.
 System topics empower the implementation of these features to be simplified, dependent, and flexible.
-Take heartbeat detections for example, you can leverage the system topic for healthcheck to internally enable producer/reader to procude/consume messages under the heartbeat namespace, which can detect whether the current service is still alive.
+Take heartbeat detections for example, you can leverage the system topic for healthcheck to internally enable producer/reader to produce/consume messages under the heartbeat namespace, which can detect whether the current service is still alive.

-There are diverse system topics depending on namespaces.
 The following table outlines the available system topics for each specific namespace.

 | Namespace | TopicName | Domain | Count | Usage |
 |-----------|-----------|--------|-------|-------|